edgegap/distributed-relay-examples/README.md

 Unlike competing relays with large SDKs, Edgegap relay is extremely easy to integrate.</br>
 First, let's start with a high level overview of the necessary components.

-1. **Edgegap Login:** a **sessionID** and **userID** are needed in order to redirect game traffic over the relay.
+1. **Edgegap Login:** a **sessionAuthorizationToken** and **userAuthorizationToken** are needed in order to redirect game traffic over the relay.
 After matchmaking / lobby, those ids will be assigned to players from the Edgegap authentication.
 2. **Redirect Traffic**: game clients and game servers no longer communicate with each other.
 Instead, both talk to the Relay directly.
 This is very easy to change, essentially all we need to do is connect to the relay and preprend some metadata to our messages.

 The relay protocol is intentionally kept extremely simple, in order to target a wide range of game engines & netcodes.